mongabay/mongabay-conservationviz/readme.md

 aws_secret_access_key=SECRETKEY
 ```
 ### S3 CLI commands

+* See AWS CLI documentation for a full description of available CLI commands

 ```
-// List the contents of my-bucket
+// List the contents of the bucket
 $ aws s3 ls s3://mongabay-imgs/vz/
 ```